section-engineering-education/engineering-education/content/articles/creating-serverless-functions-faas-with-aws-lambda-and-golang/index.md

 ### Conclusion

 We have successfully deployed and tested our AWS Lambda function with Golang.
-You can also use the same process to create serverless functions in other languages like Python, JavaScript, Java.
+The same method may be used to build serverless functions in other languages such as Python, JavaScript, and Java.